astrophys/understand-python-c-ext/README.md

 doing that, so instead the `setup.py` method is used.

+## Questions
+1. In PyObject * add_c_func(), How is a value assigned to a or by even when no memory has been allocated

 ## References
 1. [Extending Python with C or C++](https://docs.python.org/3/extending/extending.html)
 2. [Inspirational Example by lucasea777](https://gist.github.com/lucasea777/8801440f6b622edd3553c8a7304bf94e)